Keithkeizzah/MPESA-STK/README.md

 Use a tool like Postman or cURL to send a POST request.

-4. Check the Callback URL for responses.
+4. Check the Callback URL or console for responses.